Pylons/pyramid/docs/narr/paste.rst

 PasteDeploy
 -----------

-:term:`PasteDeploy` is the system that Pyramid uses to allow :term:`deployment settings` to be specified using an ``.ini`` configuration file format.
-It also allows the ``pserve`` command to work.
-Its configuration format provides a convenient place to define application :term:`deployment settings` and WSGI server settings, and its server runner allows you to stop and start a Pyramid application easily.
+:term:`plaster` is the system that Pyramid uses to load settings from configuration files.
+The most common format for these files is an ``.ini`` format structured in a way defined by :term:`PasteDeploy`.
+The format supports mechanisms to define WSGI app :term:`deployment settings`, WSGI server settings and logging.
+This allows the ``pserve`` command to work, allowing you to stop and start a Pyramid application easily.

 .. _pastedeploy_entry_points: